rachitnigam/rachitnigam.com/content/post/learn-to-fail.md

 In hindsight, there are several important things I came to appreciate about my undergraduate research:

-- While I mostly failed for more than a year, I learned _a lot_.
+- While I failed for more than a year, I learned _a lot_.
 The finite model theory I learned in my first summer is seeing use in my current research.
-The amount of implementation work I did has allowed me to become good at rapid prototyping for new ideas [^5].
+The amount of implementation work I did made me good at rapid prototyping and debugging.

-- The infectious optimism of my advisor was the single most important thing that kept me going through all the failures.
+- The infectious optimism of my advisor kept me going through all the failures.
   In hindsight, perhaps the most important piece of advice he gave me was, "You'll figure it out!"

 - Another thing I learned from my advisor was that sticking to a research agenda, even when things look absymal, is the way to make progress.